fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 A few things the run does **not** prove:

-- **The 96% drawdown is real.** Every config from Phase 2 onward shows max drawdown of -93% to -96%.
-This is a property of the 2022 crash applied to the full token universe, not a strategy failure.
-The drawdown dampener penalizes it but does not reject it.
-No real portfolio survives this; the score is a **research metric**, not a deployable risk profile.
+- **The 96% drawdown was a local ceiling, not a structural one.** Every Loop 3 config from Phase 2 onward showed max drawdown of -93% to -96%, and the Loop 3 shutdown report attributed this to the 2022 crash plus the absence of risk-off gates.
+Subsequent work brought the baseline drawdown down to **-77%** (annualized return 314%, Calmar 4.07).
+That's still not a deployable risk profile -- no real portfolio survives a 77% drawdown either -- but it's a substantial improvement, and a reminder that the ceilings a one-at-a-time phased sweep finds are usually *local* ceilings, not structural ones.
+The score remains a **research metric**, not a tradable risk profile.
 - **One-at-a-time phased sweeping cannot find cross-block interactions.** If bull and bear specialists need *jointly* different parameters to reach a high score, this loop will not find that configuration.
 - **Survivorship bias.** The 437-token universe is what's listed *now*, not what was tradeable in 2021.
-The 1800% return likely reflects a meaningful chunk of survivorship.
+Both Loop 3's headline 1830% and the current baseline's 314% annualized return likely reflect a meaningful chunk of survivorship -- the loop has no way to detect or correct for it.
 - **One regime cycle.** The 2021-2025 window covers exactly one bull-bear-recovery cycle.
 A different cycle could rank these configs differently.

 # <a name="next"/> Next Steps

-The phased-sweep limitation is the most interesting.
+The phased-sweep limitation is the most interesting one to attack.
+The current loop is a hand-coded one-parameter-at-a-time scan.
+The search heuristics -- "sweep `top_n` first, then $R^2$ threshold, then sweep again with the new defaults locked in" -- live in `program.md` as English instructions to the agent.

+That's a clever workaround for the high-dimensional parameter space, but the heuristics themselves are guesses.
+A different ordering, a different grid resolution, a different fallback when a sweep stalls -- any of these could move the headline number meaningfully, and a hand-driven `program.md` has no way to discover that.

-A natural successor is to replace the loop with a **reinforcement-learning search policy**.
+A natural successor is to replace the loop with a **reinforcement-learning search policy** that learns those heuristics from the score signal directly.
-State: the current parameter tensor plus a summary of past evaluations.
-Action: a parameter edit.
-Reward: `ensemble_score`.
-Environment: the same walk-forward backtest, exposed as a thin wrapper.

-The same setup is the natural place to test whether the historical "deletion wins" finding from earlier loops survives under joint-space search, or whether it was an artifact of the one-at-a-time methodology.
+A trained policy could reproduce useful patterns like "after finding a good $R^2$ threshold, explore `top_n`", but it could also discover patterns no human had thought to write down.

+Sketch of the setup:

+- **State**: the current `GemParams` tensor plus a fixed-size summary of past evaluations -- "where am I in the search space?"
+Some options: an embedding of the last K (params, score) pairs, per-axis quantile positions of already-tried values, or the (params, score) of the current best.
+- **Action**: a parameter edit.
+Discrete head for axis choice, continuous head for the new value (or a discrete head over a quantized range).
+- **Reward**: `ensemble_score` from `harness.py`, possibly shaped by the delta against the current best to give the policy a denser signal than raw score.
+- **Environment**: a thin wrapper around the same walk-forward causal backtest.
+The scoring contract stays fixed -- single scalar, hard-rejection gate, untouchable harness.
+Only the search policy changes.

+Three test cases worth running:

+1. **Joint-space search.** A one-at-a-time sweep cannot find a configuration where, say, bull and bear specialists need *jointly* different $R^2$ threshold settings to reach a high score.
+An RL agent acting in the joint space can.
+How much score lift this unlocks is the headline number to chase.
+2. **Does "deletion wins" survive?** The earlier autoresearch loops found that the largest gains came from deleting active components, not adding new ones.
+Was that a real architectural finding, or an artifact of the hand-coded one-at-a-time methodology that biases towards small local moves?
+Joint-space search is the way to find out.
+3. **Sample efficiency.** Each backtest is the dominant cost (~5 minutes per config in Loop 3).
+A naive RL setup needs thousands of episodes; the budget for this problem is more like hundreds.
+The practical hurdle is reward shaping plus a cheap surrogate (Bayesian or learned) so the policy can plan when to spend an expensive real evaluation vs. a cheap predicted one.

 A second, parallel direction is to relax the long-only constraint via dYdX perpetual futures.
 The bear specialist currently sits in cash when no token has a positive trend; with perps it could short the tokens it currently filters out.
 The same $R^2 \cdot (a_1 - 1)$ momentum signal becomes a short-entry signal when negated, and the inverse-volatility weighting carries over directly.

 The open questions are funding-rate cost vs. the current 30 bps fee budget, sizing under leverage, and whether the Calmar hard-rejection gate still makes sense once shorting is allowed.

+A third direction is the regime detector itself.
+The current HMM uses Gaussian emissions, which is a known poor fit for crypto returns -- the empirical distributions are fat-tailed and asymmetric, with the kind of tail events the loop's hard-rejection gate exists to defend against.
+A single 30%-down day can fool a Gaussian-emission HMM into a regime call that doesn't reflect the underlying dynamics.

+Finding #1 -- soft blending dominating hard switching -- is consistent with this: the HMM's regime calls aren't confident not because the regimes don't exist, but because the emission model is too simple to assign them confidently.

+Replacements worth trying, ranked by implementation cost:

+- **Student's $t$ emissions.** Minimal change to the existing HMM, just heavier tails.
+Cheap to implement, immediate test of whether soft-blend dominance survives a fatter-tailed emission model.
+- **Hidden semi-Markov models** with explicit state-duration distributions, capturing the empirical fact that regimes don't switch every day.
+- **Mixture-of-Gaussians or GARCH-style emissions** to model volatility clustering inside a regime rather than across them.
+- **Neural sequence models** (LSTM / Transformer) that learn regime structure end-to-end without the Markov assumption -- higher capacity, harder to interpret, and the most aggressive departure from the current contract surface.

+Any of these slots into the regime-detector hole in the contract surface; the autoresearch loop runs unchanged on the new detector and re-evaluates whether the same parameter winners hold.

-The autoresearch contract -- single scalar score, fixed harness, modifiable interior, program.md spec -- carries over to both directions unchanged.
+The autoresearch contract -- single scalar score, fixed harness, modifiable interior, program.md spec -- carries over to all three directions unchanged.
 That's the part of the methodology worth keeping.